Heytgala/SmartHomes/Readme.txt

    i) startup.bat

 8) Once backend server starts running perfectly try testing the url of it.
 Default would be "http://localhost:8080/".
 If it works we move further

+9) We need to have our Docker image running before we start our frontend.
+It would run on "http://localhost:9200/" as default.
+If it works we move further.
+Steps for generating docker image can be found in Elastic Search Vector Embedding folder.

 9) In frontend folder we have config.js file -- Set baseURL if it is not using default url.